 Key Terms

 A New Hampshire physician mortgage loan program enables qualified professionals, such as doctors and dentists, to obtain a home loan that does not have a down payment requirement or, in some cases, a minimal one.
-This could make it easier to buy in the state.
+This could make it easier to purchase a home in the state.

 Show Me Lenders